 Hispanic/Latino

 What’s one of the most insidious ways to infiltrate a community?
-Gain favor for your deadly products by funding schools and children’s educations.
+Gain favor for your deadly products by funding schools and children’s education.
 Big Tobacco financially supported primary and secondary schools, universities and colleges, and even scholarship programs for Hispanic/Latino communities to create the illusion that they’re supporting the future of the community.1 Big Tobacco lobbied and donated large amounts of money to the Hispanic Chamber of Commerce to oppose tobacco tax increases, trying to make elected officials their puppets.2

-But Big Tobacco doesn’t stop there – the industry also aggressively discounts flavored cigar and cigarillos in pre-dominantly Hispanic/Latino neighborhoods to hook new customers.4
+But Big Tobacco doesn’t stop there – the industry also aggressively discounts flavored cigar and cigarillos in predominantly Hispanic/Latino neighborhoods to hook new customers.4

-Stay aware of Big Tobacco’s predatory tactics—they’re going to do everything they can to keep a deadly grip on Hispanic/Latino communities.
+Stay aware of Big Tobacco’s predatory tactics – they’re going to do everything they can to keep a deadly grip on Hispanic/Latino communities.

-The Proof is in the Data
+The proof is in the data

-[ Data last updated March 2023 ]
+[Data last updated March 2023 ]

 Indicator